SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Conclusion

 \section{Conclusion}

-We presented the first privacy-preserving, multimodal framework for detecting social interactions using off-the-shelf smartwatches.
-The system combines duty-cycled acoustic sensing with inertial and physiological signals, along with lightweight on-device modeling to accurately identify interactions without storing or transmitting raw audio.
+We presented the first privacy-preserving on-watch framework for detecting real-world social interactions using off-the-shelf smartwatches.
+The system leverages duty-cycled acoustic sensing to accurately identify interactions without storing or transmitting raw audio.
 To validate this approach, we conducted a real-world deployment with 38 participants wearing the smartwatch during their daily activities, yielding over 900 hours of data and thousands of annotated interaction events.
-Through extensive evaluation, we demonstrated that multimodal sensing substantially improves interaction detection performance, achieving balanced accuracy exceeding 90\% while remaining computationally efficient and suitable for on-watch inference.
+Through extensive evaluation, we demonstrated that the proposed architecture, which predicts interactions using only 15 seconds of data, substantially improves interaction detection performance, achieving balanced accuracy exceeding 90\% while remaining computationally efficient and suitable for on-watch inference.
 By showing that reliable social interaction detection is possible under strict privacy, resource, and user-burden constraints, this work advances the design of scalable, social interaction-aware systems and opens new opportunities for applications in mental health, human-centered computing, and beyond.